 Food Service & Hospitality Workers

 For those who work in a restaurant or hotel, most of the day is spent standing and walking, which can potentially lead to common conditions like plantar fasciitis.
 This, along with the fact that performing repetitive motions can leave one prone to injuries.
 Wet or greasy areas can be hazardous for slips and falls, putting these workers at particular risk for getting hurt on the job.
-Work conditioning can focus on helping these workers rebuild flexibility and strength, as well as learning proper techniques for preventing injuries in the future.

 Healthcare Providers

 As medical professionals, the team at Barrington Orthopedic Specialists are aware of the risks of injury healthcare providers face each day on the job, from slips and falls to crushing injuries.
 We also understand how important it is for healthcare workers to have the endurance, strength, and fine motor skills to effectively care for others.
-Work conditioning can help restore these functions following an injury, allowing workers to return to their job with improved strength and confidence.

 If you’re a worker in any of these fields, these risk factors likely sound familiar to you.
 Should you become injured on the job, the Work Conditioning Program at Barrington Orthopedic Specialists’ Schaumburg location is designed to help restore your body to full functionality.
-To learn more about how our work conditioning program can help you, watch our informational video here(opens in a new tab), or reach out to us at (847) 885-0078.
+To learn more about how our work conditioning therapy can help you, watch our informational video here, or reach out to us at (847) 885-0078.

 Ready to get started on your road to recovery?
 Request an appointment here.
 We look forward to serving you!